Ministry of Sport (Saudi Arabia): Football

 In 2014, the Ministry of Sport unveiled a new stadium, King Abdullah Sports City Stadium, which hosted the final of the 2014 King's Cup.
 After the appointment of Turki Al-Asheikh as chairman in 2017, a committee was formed to find local talent in Saudi Arabian youth, and develop them into professional footballers.
 70 young persons were admitted in the first edition of the program.
 Some tournaments and award systems were also restructured: The Crown Prince Cup was renamed the Super Cup, and the First Class Tournament became the Prince Faisal bin Fahd Tournament.
 The reward of the Custodian of the Two Holy Mosques Cup (King's Cup) was raised from SAR 5.5 million to SAR 10 million.

 In July 2020, the ministry of sport launched Mahd Sports Academy, a sports academy that aims to scout, help, and train Saudi talent in various sports.
 The establishment of the academy is in line with Saudi Vision 2030 goals to develop the sports sector in Saudi Arabia.

 Women in sports

 On August 1, 2016, Princess Reema bint Bandar became the vice-president of Women’s Affairs at the Ministry of Sport.

 In July 2017, the Saudi government announced physical education classes would be made available to girls in public state schools.

-Description

-The Ministry of Sport represents Saudi Arabian sport at an international level and manages the Saudi Arabian Olympic Committee as well as all thirty Saudi sports federations.
-Locally, it defines all sporting objectives.
-Current work by the Ministry of Sport covers five areas:
+Responsibilities